ghostmod/gitlab-ubuntu/README.md

 * {mysqlpass} is the GitLab MySQL password
 * {mysql_rootpass} is the root password of your MySQL installation.
 If no MySQL is installed yet on your system, omit this variable.

-If specify the mysql_rootpass, but don't want it to be stored in your bash history, just execute:
+If you specify the mysql_rootpass, but don't want it to be stored in your bash history, just execute:

 ```bash
 unset HISTFILE